 Regression test cases are actually the ideal test cases for automaton.
 Usually, when an organization starts automation, these are the test cases that are automated first.
 If regression testing is an activity that is taking a lot of time for your testers and the same test cases are repeated multiple times then it is time that you start thinking of automation too.

-If you are looking for a tool that can help you get started on your automation journey, then you also need to ensure that you choose the right tool.
+If you are looking for an automated regression testing tool that can help you get started on your automation journey, then you also need to ensure that you choose the right tool.
 A tool that can also provide you ROI on the efforts invested.
 We have the guide that can help you there:

 Differences Between Smoke vs Sanity vs Regression Testing